fredcastillo/cybersecurity-labs/wireless-security/README-EN.md

 This confirms that:

-- The WPA2 handshake was captured successfully
+- The handshake was successfully captured
-- The password existed inside the dictionary
+- The password existed in the dictionary used

 ---

-## Screenshots

-Example evidence included in this repository:

-- Network scan
-- WPA2 verification
-- Handshake capture
-- Dictionary attack process
-- Password discovery
+## 🔐 How to Protect Against This Attack

+To prevent this type of attack:

+- Use strong passwords (12+ characters)
+- Avoid dictionary-based passwords
+- Disable WPS on your router
+- Use WPA3 if available
+- Regularly monitor connected devices

 ---

-## Lessons Learned
+## 📚 Lessons Learned

-Key takeaways from this lab:

-- WPA2 security depends heavily on password strength
+- WPA2 security heavily depends on password strength
 - Weak passwords are vulnerable to dictionary attacks
-- Capturing the handshake alone does not reveal the password
+- Capturing the handshake does not reveal the password directly
-- Offline attacks are required to attempt password recovery
+- Attacks are performed offline after capture

 ---

-## Skills Demonstrated
+## 🧠 Skills Demonstrated

 Wireless Security Testing
 WPA/WPA2 Authentication Analysis
 Linux Networking Tools
 Packet Injection Testing
 Dictionary Attack Methodology

 ---

 ## 👨‍💻 Author

 **Fred Castillo**
-**Information Security Technology Student**
+*Information Security Technology Student*
 *Red Team Aspirant | Offensive Security*

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Fred%20Castillo-0077B5?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/fredcastillo11/)